 |– Arizona Cardinals (Professional Sports Editing and Media Management)

 EAR provided the first non-linear editing system to an NBA team in 1996, and we’re still offering great value and state of the art systems to professional sports today.
 EAR has been providing editing and media management products to the Arizona Cardinals since 1990s.
-The Cardinals use a shared storage system with content management provided by, installed ans supported by EAR.
+The Cardinals use a shared storage system with content management provided by, installed and supported by EAR.
 For Super Bowl XLIX, EAR also provided editorial support for pre-game content production.

 |– Valley Metro (Government Communications)